MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/README.md

 ## Before the course

+Before the course starts, you need to register to CSC and join the course project.
+You will also need an SSH manager for connecting to Puhti.
-Before the course starts, there is some preparatory work.
-Follow the instruction in [here](Practicals/before_the_course.md).
+For more detailed information, follow the instruction in [here](Practicals/before_the_course.md).

 __Compulsory prerequisites:__